About Living Alone Workshops

 How much does the workshop cost?

-The workshop fee is $165, and includes breakfast goodies/coffee/tea and a delicious healthy lunch.
+The one-day workshop fee is $165, and includes breakfast goodies/coffee/tea and a delicious healthy lunch.
 It typically runs from 9:30 am to 4:00 pm, with breaks and opportunities to get to know one another.

 Workshop participants also enjoy 30% discount on my new book, Alone and Content.